Wanty5883/Titanfall2/how-to-start-modding/modding-introduction/how-to-setup-a-modding-environment.md

 {% endtabs %}

 {% hint style="warning" %}
-Be careful while using the scripts.
+Be careful when using the scripts.
 If you launch a script for the wrong VPK, it will lead to your game crashing.
 The script has no way to tell the difference between the correct VPK to rename automatically.
-With that said, if mistakes are done, it can easily be fixed using your backup files.
+With that said, if mistakes are made, it can easily be fixed using your backup files.
 {% endhint %}

 ### Folder - resource

-Depending of what you are doing in modding, you might want to have dedicated folder for some type of game assets.
+Depending on what you are doing in modding, you might want to have dedicated folders for some type of game assets.

-A typical setup would look like that
+A typical setup would look like this:

 {% tabs %}
 {% tab title="Struct" %}